SPOTTY SHOWERS AND A VARIETY OF HIGH TEMPS

 Your First Alert Weather Forecast:

 A slow moving front is pushing into the Midwest.
 It’s going to stall out across the region over the next few days.
-This front will be the focus for occasional scattered showers and isolated thunderstorms.
-Most of our morning showers will be closer to the Upper Michigan border, with a rain chance developing farther south later today.
+This front will be the focus for occasional scattered showers.
 However, today’s rain chance is only 30%, so not everyone will get wet.
 There’s also a chance of isolated storms around and after sunset, but severe weather is NOT expected.

 Our weather has been relatively calm this morning, but look for a breezy southeast wind this afternoon.
 This onshore wind will give us a wide variety of high temperatures.
 Lakeside towns will only have highs around 50 degrees, while many spots in central Wisconsin should reach a warmer 70 degrees.
 Highs will be in the low to middle 60s across the Fox Valley.